mozillascience/studyGroup/_posts/2017-06-19-Rpackages.md

 ---
-title: R package Tutorial: II.
+title: R package Tutorial II.
 Dipping your toe into the water
 text: A study group tutorial that will give you a friendly introduction to making R packages.
 location: Room ZB19, Zoology Buildling
 link: https://github.com/AberdeenStudyGroup/studyGroup/issues/17